ritwikvats-rgb/rca-agent1/README.md

-# RCA Agent (Dummy, Offline) — Full End-to-End
+# Causify (Dummy, Offline) — Full End-to-End

-A demonstration project showing how an RCA (Root Cause Analysis) Agent works from incident to resolution.
+A demonstration project showing how Causify (Root Cause Analysis Agent) works from incident to resolution.

 ## What This Does

-This agent simulates a complete incident response workflow:
+Causify simulates a complete incident response workflow:

 1. **Reads incidents** from JSON files with service/endpoint/error details
 2. **Maps incidents to code** using mock data tables (routes, jobs, errors, logs)